South Carolina General Assembly

 (3) any other information that the department requires to administer this section.

-(F) The department shall review each written certification and determine whether the organization meets all the criteria to be considered an eligible charitable organization and notify the organization of its determination.
-The department may also periodically request recertification from the organization.
+(F) The department shall review each written certification and recertification and determine whether the organization meets all the criteria to be considered an eligible charitable organization and notify the organization of its determination.
 The department shall compile a list of eligible charitable organizations and make the list available to the public.

 (G) Tax credits authorized by this section that are earned by a partnership, limited liability company, S corporation, or other similar pass-through entity, shall be allocated among all partners, members, or shareholders, respectively, either in proportion to their ownership interest in such entity or as the partners, members, or shareholders mutually agree as provided in an executed document.